Sorting (Selecting) Items in an Array

 Major Stobie asked me if there was anything I could do to improve the performance, and I took this problem home with me that evening and brought in the algorithm the next day.
 The first version cut the sorting time down to about 75 seconds, and the next day the version here brought it down to 64 seconds.
 The sorting was no longer the bottleneck, so we moved on to other optimizations.

-I'd like to say the challenging nature of the work helped with our productivity, but it could also have been the times we'd drop everything and the office would head for the golf course as a team.
+I'd like to say the challenging nature of the work helped with our productivity, but that could also have been related to the times we'd drop everything and the office would head for the golf course as a team.